 John Black is a U.S. citizen, single, and under 65.
-He was a bona fide resident of American Samoa during all of 2009.
+He was a bona fide resident of American Samoa during all of 2010.
 John must file Form 1040 because his gross income from sources outside the possessions (\$10,000 of dividends from U.S. corporations) is more than his adjusted filing requirement for single filers under 65.
 (See Filing Requirement if Possession Income Is Excluded in chapter 4.)
 Because he must file Form 1040 (not illustrated), he fills out Form 4563 to determine the amount of income from American Samoa he can exclude.
+See Bona Fide Resident of American Samoa in chapter 3.